kogmatd/db-izfp/README.txt

         Sinc 600kHz: Directory cfk/X3*

 All following training commands support selection of what is done with the options:
-    -Psenuse=SENUSE where SENUSE is a comma seperated list of sensors (A1A2,A1B1,A1B2,...,D1D2 for als and ...,F1F2 for cfk) -Pfeause=FEAUSE where FEAUSE is a comma seperated list of features:
+    -Psenuse=SENUSE where SENUSE is a comma separated list of sensors (A1A2,A1B1,A1B2,...,D1D2 for als and ...,F1F2 for cfk) -Pfeause=FEAUSE where FEAUSE is a comma separated list of features:
         sig: Raw signals
         pfa: Primary feature analysis
         sfa: Secondary feature analysis
-    -Pclsuse=CLSUSE where CLSUSE is a comma seperated list of classifiers: hmm,svm,dnn,cnn,cnnb
+    -Pclsuse=CLSUSE where CLSUSE is a comma separated list of classifiers: hmm,svm,dnn,cnn,cnnb

 ##### Multiclass training and evaluation #####